 Beach homes in warmer climates are optimal for nonstop sun.
 This is great if you’re looking to catch some rays, but not if your outdoor furniture and materials are susceptible to fading.
 The extra work of covering furniture and moving cushions to keep them out of the sun can put a damper on an otherwise blissful holiday.

 To avoid this problem, opt for materials that won’t fade in the sun.
 Options like HDPE lumber are more expensive, but they contain UV-inhibitors and stabilizers to protect furniture from environmental degradation.
-Be sure to look for high-performance cushion and umbrella fabric that is optimized for outdoor use.
+Be sure to look for all-weather performance cushion and umbrella fabric that is optimized for outdoor use.

 Rain and Moisture